keymetrics/keymetrics.github.io/docs/keymetrics/tracing.md

 ## Transaction tracing

-This feature allow you to record and aggregate the database and external calls that your application make on every http request.
+This feature allows you to record and aggregate the database and external calls that your application make on every http request.
 You can use transaction traces to troubleshoot performance issues and to get detailed low-level insight into how your app is working.

 <img src="/images/tracing.png" alt="Transaction Interface"/>

 ## Usage

-You will need to have at least pm2 `2.4.x` to use it, then you have two way to enable it :
+You will need to have at least pm2 `2.4.x` to use it, then you have two ways to enable it :
  - pmx using a options :

 ```javascript